mbj4668/erl.mk/README.md

 Set `EUNIT_ERL_OPTS` to add options to `erl` when running eunit tests.

 Set `APP_SRC_SUFFIX` to use a different suffix than `.src` for the app source file.

+Set `ESCRIPT_FILE` to change the name of the generated escript file.

+Set `ESCRIPT_MODULE` to change the name of the escript entrypoint module.

+Set `ESCRIPT_ZIP` to change the command used to create the escript zip archive.

 # Customization - targets